uva-responsibleai/fall-24/fairness/feb-21.md

 ## Encouraging fair use

-Another way to meet the need of counteracting discrimination in models is by fixing the datasets themselves and which datasets are available.
+Counteracting discrimination in models can be done in two ways by fixing the datasets themselves and by having better datasets available.
 Instead of copyright, fair use should be encouraged.

-#### Why using copyright protected works is beneficial and harming the interest of the copyright oweners:

-##### Highly transformative
-Defination of transformative use: "Must be productive and must employ the quoted matter in a different manner or for a different purpose from the original ... if the quoted matter is used as raw material, transformed in the creation of ... new insights and understandings—this is the very type of activity that the fair use doctrine intends to protect for the enrichment of society."

-To use the data for training AI system is transformative, produce new knowledge and contribute to society.
-Also training is a “nonexpressive use”.
-So it is fair use to use copyrighted works for training AI systems and it is beneficial to the society.
+In order to explore why fair use of data should be considered we must first explore why using copyright protected works is beneficial to the interest of the copyright owners and why it may be harmful.
+First, AI systems that use the data are inherently highly transformative.
+This means that they use the data in a different way and for a different reason, meaning it is a new creation.
+These AI systems produce new knowledge and contribute to society.
+Additionally, training is a “nonexpressive use”, meaning it is fair use to use copyrighted works for training AI systems and it is beneficial to society.

-##### Factual nature
-AI is learning the concept and the fact of the works but not “creative component”.
-Infringement is when one party use a part of the originial work to try to connect with the audience dishonestly and it is not the case for AI training.
+Second, AI models are factual in nature.
+Researchers of this topic argue that AI is learning the concepts and the facts of the works but not the “creative component”.
+Infringement is when one party uses a part of the originial work to try to connect with the audience dishonestly and it is not the case for AI training.
+However, some believe that if a model is just using the facts of the data it means it does not infringe on the copyright of the data it used.
+This means that the data should be fair use.
+Furthermore, it is not fair use if it "may serve as a market substitute for the original".
+This is not the case for AI training as the product is not the data itself but a model.

-##### Copying Entire Works to Train AI Systems Takes a Reasonable Amount and Substantiality of the Copyrighted Works
-To examine the system some part of the work should be available, and the work should not be perceived as expressive work but only to identify bias.
-With the strict definition like this, it should be assumed that the parties who are examining the AI system will not be viewing the work as an expressive work but as an informative work.

-##### Does Not Harm the Commercial Market for Copyrighted Works
-It is not fair use if “may serve as a market substitute for the original.”, it is not the case for AI training as the product is not the data itself but a model.
 Apart from that if fair use is widely adopted, there will not be a licensing market as it would still be favorable to big tech companies.

 ## Limited Liability Under Title VII In Most Cases
 Title VII poses several challenges with respect to trying to reduce discriminatory outcomes from data mining.
 Most notably, liability for discrimination from data mining would be difficult due to  the common situation of not having discriminatory intent, or “disparate intent”.
 For example, if the data reflects historical patterns of prejudice, if there is no intention to harm, Title VII may hold that data mining is a justifiable business necessity if the outcome is predictive of future employment outcomes.
 From a technical aspect as well, every step in the data mining process (defining target variable, labeling and collecting training data, using feature selection, making decisions on the basis of the resulting model) could potentially result in discriminatory outcomes for protected classes, so identifying intent somewhere in the pipeline would be a formidable challenge.
 Rather, under Title VII, potential triggers of liability would include “disparate impact” (discriminatory effects without intent), or “disparate treatment” (data mining systems treat everyone differently).
 Another solution, however, rather than relying solely on the letter of the law and enforcement agencies, rests on the employers themselves through means such as education.
 For example, employers may not be aware of the technological underpinnings of data mining and the potential for discrimination.

-## Government Reaction (AIAs)
+## Government Reaction

+### AIAs

+Under Construction

+### Evaluating for Copyright

+To examine the system some part of the work should be available, and the work should not be perceived as expressive work but only to identify bias.
+With the strict definition like this, it should be assumed that the parties who are examining the AI system will not be viewing the work as an expressive work but as an informative work.

 # Critical Analysis